nint8835/InvitationASM/README.md

 ## Additions
 InvitationASM has several additions compared to the language used in the books.
 These include:
-* Several new operations (indicated with *italics* in the operations list)
+* Several new operations (indicated with *italics* in the operations list.)
 * Dual-usage memory: One location in memory can contain two values.
 An executable statement, and a numeric value.
-* Register address: The register has been given a memory address of -1, allowing you to use it for operations that normally work with a memory address
+* Register address: The register has been given a memory address of -1, allowing you to use it for operations that normally work with a memory address.
 * Statement anchoring: No more re-counting and re-writing jumps every time you add a line somewhere.
 Just drop an ANCHOR before the statement and rest assured knowing that statement will always be at that memory address.
+* Extensions: Easily create and add your own operations by putting them in the extensions folder.

 ## Operations